Valley Foundation Fellowships

 Thanks to The Valley Foundation, the Office of Community Engagement in the Center for Population Health Sciences sponsors a paid fellowship program that provides medical students opportunities to work on community-responsive projects that meet community-identified needs in Santa Clara or southern San Mateo Counties.

 The Office of Community Engagement has established partnerships with local clinics and non-profit agencies, many of whom have proposed sample projects.
 Students may explore this sample list or propose their own.
 Applications are selected on a rolling basis.

 - Have a desire to shape the health and wellbeing of local populations and a commitment to social justice

 Applications are accepted on a rolling, first-come first-served basis.
 We recommend applying for the Valley Fellowship the quarter prior to your intended fellowship start date.

-On-line submissions here: 2017 Valley Fellowship Application
+On-line submissions here: Valley Fellowship Student Application

 Students may pursue a Fellowship project via one of the following three methods:

 1. Contact the Office of Community Engagement to discuss existing projects proposed by community clinics and other community-based organizations.
 Select and apply to specific project(s) of interest.